Earn 3 points per $1 on the first $150,000 spent on travel and select business categories each account anniversary year

 What good is a few hundred dollars’ worth of bonus points if you also end up thousands of dollars in debt?
 Before you spring for a sign-up bonus, make sure you can afford the spending threshold.

 Airline card rewards are best used for airline flights, although there are many general-purpose travel cards that allow you to redeem points for most travel-related events.
-That means if you have a Christmas holidays trip to Europe planned, you can redeem for airfare, hotel, limo service and more.
+That means if you have a trip this spring to Europe planned, you can redeem for airfare, hotel, limo service and more.

 It’s pretty much a guarantee that the best way to use your hotel card’s rewards is with hotel stays.
 Hotels usually offer tiers, where the higher-end hotels or resorts will use up your points more quickly, but that’s OK if you treasure the exclusive experience.

 Perhaps the least sexy, but one of the most convenient, is the statement credit.
 Most common among cash back cards, this type of redemption is easy to manage, as in the case of the Savor and Capital One® SavorOne® Cash Rewards Credit Card cards, which automatically load your sign-up bonus into your rewards pool, from which you can move your cash back to your statement or get a check cut.

 Some cards reward generously for purchases made through their shopping portal, while others may not reward so well for merchandise or gift cards.
 That’s why it’s best to check before making a redemption.